 Did you know there are nearly 20.000 known species of bees?
 I really was surprised when I read that.
 They are subdivided into seven recognized biological families.
-They are present on all continents with the exception of Antartica.
-You will see them where ever there are flowering plants which need pollination.
+They are present on all continents with the exception of Antarctica.
+You will see them where ever there are flowering plants that need pollination.

 Bees are related to wasps and ants.
 They are valued for, apart from pollination for these great products.
 They make honey and beeswax.
 Royal jelly and propolis.

 Honey, a gift from Nature

 Honey, which has a multitude of health benefits, will keep these properties for thousands of years as was proven by the discovery of honey in an Egyptian tomb.
 After all these years, it maintained its properties.
 I remember when I was a child when the furniture was being treated with beeswax, the entire house would smell so good.

 Have a look at this interesting YouTube video on the Queen Bee.

 Royal jelly is the food for the Queen Bee, she gets only the best.
 The first 3 days the larvae are fed the royal jelly to then feeding on Honey.
 The Queen Bee will eat only Royal Jelly for the rest of her life.
 If all goes well she might live some 4 to 5 years whereas a normal worker bee only lives 1 to 2 months.

 Propolis is a combination of balsamic and resinous substances which the bees separate from the sticky substance from a variety of trees.
 They use it to cover their entire hives, closing small holes there might be, and also put it at the entrance.
 The reason behind it is to protect against bacteria, infections, and germs.
 This is why one calls this product a natural antibiotic.

 Beekeeping or apiculture has been practiced for thousands of years, we should not forget that.
 The importance of the bees in our world is undeniable, let’s keep their habitat safe from pesticides.
 If you want to know how you can help, the answer is easy.